 This free Rubik’s Cube lesson is fantastic for encouraging independent work when teaching split grade classes.

 Cooperative Education Students

 Contact your local high school and see if any Grade 11 or 12 cooperative education students would be a good fit for your class.
 These students can work with a small group while you are teaching a larger group.

 Ask for a student teacher from a teachers’ college.
 Student teachers are great when you have a split grade because they can work with one grade while you work with the other.

 When teaching split grade classes, help your students develop their critical thinking skills so they can research and learn on their own when they have a question.

 Have Fast Finisher Activities

-When you are teaching a split grade class you need to think outside of the box and do what works best for your class.
-If you are looking for more teaching ideas check out this blog post all about Teacher Professional Development Podcasts.
+When you are teaching split grade classes, you need to think outside of the box and do what works best for your class.
+If you are looking for more teaching ideas, check out this blog post about Teacher Professional Development Podcasts.

 I hope you have learned more about teaching split grade classes.
 Reach out to me on social media or through my blog if you are looking for some additional ideas.